 Step 3 - Placement decisions: Following the interviews, placements are made by the UH clinical program faculty considering submitted student preferences and training site preferences, along with training needs [student needs and program commitments].
 These variables contribute to it being a somewhat dynamic process.
-These decisions are made during the last CTC meeting of February or the first CTC meeting of March.
-Students are notified of their placements immediately thereafter.
+Students are notified of their placements on a designated date specified at the time.

 The program receives positive feedback from sites about the quality of our trainees applying for their positions.
 Most students secure either their first or second choice of training sites.
 We understand that uncertainty can be anxiety provoking, but everyone obtains a practicum position.
-When necessary, additional interview sites are arranged and positions are negotiated to meet all the students' external training needs.
+When necessary, additional interviews are arranged and positions are negotiated to meet all the students' external training needs.